TsinghuaDong/tsinghuadong.github.io/index.md

 * * *

-I am an Assistant Research Professor (or Assistant Researcher, 助理研究员 in Chinese) at the Institute for Network Sciences and Cyberspace, Tsinghua University.
-I was a postdoc in the Department of Computer Science & Technology at Tsinghua University.
-I received my Ph.D. in the Department of Computer Science & Technology at Tsinghua University.
-I received my B.E. in the Department of Computer Science and Engineering at Harbin Institute of Technology.
+I am an Assistant Research Professor (or Assistant Researcher, 助理研究员 in Chinese) at [Prof. Jiahai Yang's group](http://nmgroup.tsinghua.edu.cn/yjh/) in the Institute for Network Sciences and Cyberspace (INSC), Tsinghua University.
+I was born in Hebei, China and received my bachelor (2013) degree from Harbin Institute of Technology, Harbin, China, and my Ph.D.
+(2019) degree from Tsinghua University, Beijing, China (supervisor: Prof. Mingwei Xu).
+Prior to joining the INSC, I worked with Prof. Mingwei Xu as a postdoctoral researcher at the [Routing Group](http://routing.netlab.edu.cn/) in the Department of Computer Science & Technology, Tsinghua University until July 2021.
+I was a visiting Ph.D. student at the University of Göttingen (host: Prof. Xiaoming Fu) between 2016 to 2017.

 My research interests include network management and measurement and network transport optimization.